eq-stacks/eth-beacon-validator/ADR.md

 In this document we will catalog all decisions made regarding the architecture described in this repository's code.
 At the head of this document are the [Foundational Decisions](#foundational-decisions) that form the cornerstone of the infrastructure, followed by the [Decision Log](#decision-log) which describes the following, more granular decisions made, in chronoloigical order.

 **First-order Principles:**
-1. High Availability: System performance degradation or downtime simply _can't happen_.
+1. Validation is a highly competitive practice.
+The higher you are on the leaderboard the better
+2. In general, your validator ranking depends on *high availability* and *low latency*
+3. Low Latency = High network throughput, high disk speed
-2. The best technology is the least technology.
+4. The best technology is the least technology
-3. Prefer FOSS over proprietary software.
+5. Prefer FOSS over proprietary software

 - [Architectural Decision Record](#architectural-decision-record)
   - [Foundational Decisions](#foundational-decisions)